montesmariana/intro_machine_learning_using_python/README.md

 The repository contains:
 - The `README.md` file which describes the repository and illustrates how to use the code as a module and by running the script;
 - The `tutorial.md` and `tutorial.ipynb` files which show how to actually use the code and the different functionalities;
 - Two `xlsx` files which were generated while creating the `tutorial.ipynb` file.
 Be aware that if you run the code in the tutorial notebook, some data will be duplicated in the excel if you do not change anything.
-To avoid this you can delete the two excel files from the directory or you can change the data in the tutorial code to fit your needs.;
+To avoid this you can delete the two excel files from the directory or you can change the data in the tutorial code to fit your needs.
+Or you could import the os package and run os.remove('path/to/the/file.xlsx);
 - The `vendor_data.py` file, i.e. the actual python script that can be run or imported as a module.

 ## Installation and usage